 • Do over-the-counter medications no longer provide relief?

-• Are your nighttime allergies affecting your daytime activities?
+• Are your nighttime or morning allergies affecting your daytime activities?

 • Do you frequently experience chest tightness or shortness of breath?